Avinza withdrawal may result in unpleasant side effects. Tapering the dose or using an opioid replacement medication may help alleviate symptoms.

 Dependence develops with repeated use of Avinza or other morphine medications.
 Physiologic dependence is a reflection of the user’s brain adapting to the persistent presence of the drug.
 Once dependence develops, the user will feel and function normally when the drug is present.
 When the person stops taking the drug or reduces their dose, they will often be confronted with a series of uncomfortable withdrawal symptoms.
 3

 Dependence often develops in parallel with the user building tolerance to Avinza.
 As tolerance grows, the user’s no longer responds as strongly to the drug as before.
 The user must then take a higher dose to achieve the same effects.
-The repeated use and escalating doses increases the likelihood of dependence.
+The repeated use and escalating doses increase the likelihood of dependence.
 4

 Avinza withdrawal may result in unpleasant side effects.
 Tapering the dose or using an opioid replacement medication may help alleviate symptoms.
 Medical detoxification and addiction treatment can help minimize the risk of relapse and manage other withdrawal complications.